scenerystack/community/docs/reference/api/scenery/RichText.md

 # RichText

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/nodes/RichText.ts](https://github.com/phetsims/scenery/blob/main/js/nodes/RichText.ts) for the most up-to-date information.

 ## Overview

 Displays rich text by interpreting the input text as HTML, supporting a limited set of tags that prevent any